svera/acquire/instructions.md

 none or up to three stock cards on a turn.
-For example, a player can buy one stock card in three different active corporations - or one in one corporation and two in another a or three stock cards in one corporation.
+For example, a player can buy one stock card in three different active corporations - or one in one corporation and two in another
+- or three stock cards in one corporation.

 **Price per share:** This is determined by first finding the name of the corporation on any information card, looking down